QR algorithm: A single iteration with explicit shift

+Algebraically the form is unchanged, but numerically the element in position $(n, n{-}1)$ has gotten a lot closer to zero: there used to be a factor $s$ gap between it and the diagonal element above, but now the gap is more like a factor $s^2$, and another iteration would make it factor $s^4$; we have quadratic convergence.
+Practically that means $O(1)$ iterations per eigenvalue suffice for convergence, and thus overall we can complete in $O(n)$ QR steps, each of which does a mere $O(n^2)$ arithmetic operations (or as little as $O(n)$ operations, in the case that $A$ is symmetric).

 Visualization

 The basic QR algorithm can be visualized in the case where A is a positive-definite symmetric matrix.
 In that case, A can be depicted as an ellipse in 2 dimensions or an ellipsoid in higher dimensions.
 The relationship between the input to the algorithm and a single iteration can then be depicted as in Figure 1 (click to see an animation).
 Note that the LR algorithm is depicted alongside the QR algorithm.

 A single iteration causes the ellipse to tilt or "fall" towards the x-axis.
 In the event where the large semi-axis of the ellipse is parallel to the x-axis, one iteration of QR does nothing.
 Another situation where the algorithm "does nothing" is when the large semi-axis is parallel to the y-axis instead of the x-axis.
 In that event, the ellipse can be thought of as balancing precariously without being able to fall in either direction.
 In both situations, the matrix is diagonal.
 A situation where an iteration of the algorithm "does nothing" is called a fixed point.
 The strategy employed by the algorithm is iteration towards a fixed-point.
 Observe that one fixed point is stable while the other is unstable.
 If the ellipse were tilted away from the unstable fixed point by a very small amount, one iteration of QR would cause the ellipse to tilt away from the fixed point instead of towards.
 Eventually though, the algorithm would converge to a different fixed point, but it would take a long time.